vmonteco/osis/_posts/2017-02-03-fosdem-lightning-talk.markdown

 with other institutions for exchange and mobility programs, assigning teachers to courses and courses to students, etc.

-For us, offering a reusable system is not the only advantage of being open source.
-It also means:

-* fully transparent operations for the entire academic community;
-* inspiration for entrepreneurs to build integrated services to improve students academic experience;
-* empower departments, endowed with the necessary expertise, to fulfill their particular needs by extending OSIS;
-* build up students' experience on real world projects to boost their chances when applying for a job or founding a company; and
-* reduced maintenance cost for the University thanks to the range of reliable open source products required by the application.

-* Why we are sharing our core business applications before any other higher education institution.
 * How the academic community persuaded us to use Python/Django/PostgreSQL instead of JavaEE.
 * How we are adapting to this new reality that requires much more discipline and